Introduction

 Other Resources on Other Beliefs: High Level Comparisons

-Rodney Stark, Discovering God: The Origins of the Great Religions and the Evolution of Belief (Amazon book, Oct 2, 2007) an incredible tour-de-force of virtually every major religious belief system that has ever existed.
+Rodney Stark, Discovering God: The Origins of the Great Religions and the Evolution of Belief.
+Harper One | Amazon page, Oct 2, 2007.
+An incredible tour-de-force of virtually every major religious belief system that has ever existed.
 Stark explores the historical and conceptual dimensions of each.
 His chapter on how anthropologists treated nomadic and semi-nomadic peoples is stunning.

-Trevin Wax's summary of Rodney Stark, The Rise of Christianity: How the Obscure, Marginal Jesus Movement Became a Dominant Religious Force in the Western World in a Few Centuries (The Gospel Coalition, Mar 4, 2013)
+Trevin Wax's summary of Rodney Stark, The Rise of Christianity: How the Obscure, Marginal Jesus Movement Became a Dominant Religious Force in the Western World in a Few Centuries.
+The Gospel Coalition, Mar 4, 2013.

 Louise Ridley, Does Religion Really Cause War - And Do Atheists Have Something to Answer For?
-(Huffington Post, Nov 18, 2014)
+Huffington Post, Nov 18, 2014.

 Roger Olsen, A Blast from the Theological Past That’s Still Relevant: Augustus Hopkins Strong’s “Ethical Monism” (“There is but one substance—God.”)
-(Patheos, Feb 9, 2015)
+Patheos, Feb 9, 2015.

-Roger Olsen, An Example of Unwarranted Theological Speculation: Divine Timelessness (Patheos, Feb 19, 2015)
+Roger Olsen, An Example of Unwarranted Theological Speculation: Divine Timelessness.
+Patheos, Feb 19, 2015.

-Joseph Tkach, Beware Historical Revisionism (GCI, Mar 2, 2016)
+Joseph Tkach, Beware Historical Revisionism.
+Grace Communion International, Mar 2, 2016.

 Sigal Samuel, Why Are Some People Attracted to New Religions?
-(The Atlantic, Aug 30, 2017) in their own words
+The Atlantic, Aug 30, 2017.
+In their own words

-Yonat Shimron, Ruth Bader Ginsburg, Who Died Friday, Was Shaped by Her Minority Faith (Religion News Service, Sep 18, 2020)
+Yonat Shimron, Ruth Bader Ginsburg, Who Died Friday, Was Shaped by Her Minority Faith.
+Religion News Service, Sep 18, 2020.

 Other Beliefs: Topics: